 - BMI was strongly linked to back pain in males and females

-If your adolescent or adolescent client has back pain, it could be linked to their BMI or their height if they are in the taller group of their class.
-You can work on the BMI side of things but there is not much you can do about height.
+If your adolescent or adolescent client has back pain, it could be linked to their BMI or height if they are in the taller class group.
+You can work on the BMI side of things, but it is not much you can do about height.

 That is it for today.